-Tuition Exchange (TE) is a reciprocal scholarship opportunity for the dependents of eligible faculty and staff at all 672+ unique member schools.
+Tuition Exchange (TE) is a reciprocal scholarship opportunity for eligible faculty and staff dependents at all 677+ individual member schools.

-A complete listing of TE schools and TELO email addresses is available online at www.tuitionexchange.org in the Family bucket under the Member Schools tab.
+A complete listing of TE schools and TELO email addresses are available online at www.tuitionexchange.org in the Family bucket under the Member Schools tab.

 TE is available to eligible employees at member schools.
 The employee's school defines the eligible employee.
-Tuition Exchange is not a guaranteed employee benefit; rather it is an opportunity because of employment.
+Tuition Exchange is not an employee benefit; rather an opportunity because of employment.

 The school defines the beneficiary dependent.
 A dependent may include the employee, spouse, partner, and children of the employee.
 Check with your employee handbook for your employer's definition.

 TE can be a competitive award.
-Applicants need to inquire about individual TE application dates and processes at both the place of employment and where the student is seeking a tuition exchange award.
+Applicants need to inquire about individual TE application dates and processes at both employment and where the student is seeking a tuition exchange scholarship.

 The value of the TE scholarship is tuition or the annual set rate.
-Be aware that TE funding may include federal and state grant dollars, as well as any institutional scholarships, co-curricular awards, and institutional grants.
-Set rate is adjusted annually.
-For 2017-18 the set rate is $35,000.
-Check with your Import school for their TE grant maximum.
+Be aware that TE funding may include federal and state grant dollars and any institutional scholarships, co-curricular awards, and institutional grants.
+The set rate is adjusted annually.
+For 2020-21 the set rate is $38,000, 21-22, the set rate is $39,000, and for 2022-23 the set rate is $40,000.
+Check with your Import school for their TE scholarship maximum.
 Tuition Exchange allows member schools flexibility in providing funds beyond the required set rate.

 Each TE school appoints a Tuition Exchange Liaison Officer (TELO).
-TELO’s are responsible for submitting qualifying applications.
-Check with your TELO for your employer’s TE application process and time line.
+TE Liaison Officers are responsible for submitting qualifying applications.
+Check with your TE Liaison Officer for your employer’s TE application process and timeline.

-Interested TE students should coordinate their TE application and school admission process when requesting your TELO to submit the TE request.
+Interested TE students should coordinate their TE application and school admission process when requesting your TE scholarship consideration.